nyggus/makepackage/README.md

 ## Rationale and background

 Organizing Python code in a package has a lot of advantages and actually simplifies development - but the first hours can be tricky.
-Certainly, you can use tools such as [Cookiecutter](https://cookiecutter.readthedocs.io/), but they themselves are quite advanced and offer a lot of functionalities that you need to learn - and more often than not you do not need this complexity.
+To facilitate this process, you can use tools such as [Cookiecutter](https://cookiecutter.readthedocs.io/), but they themselves are quite advanced and offer a lot of functionalities that you need to learn — and more often than not you do not need this complexity.

 Therefore, to facilitate this step, I created a package template and have been using it for about a year.
 But the template required some manual work that could be automated.
 This is when I thought that a script will be better, so I wrote one.
 It worked fine indeed, and it was practically error-free.
 And then I thought, as this is so useful for me, why not make it useful for others?
 So, I made this package, and now you can use it just like me.